beacon-biosignals/OndaEDF.jl/docs/src/convert-to-onda.md

 The executed plan may differ from the input plan.
 Most notably, if any errors were encountered during execution, they will be caught and the error and stacktrace will be stored as strings in the `error` field.
 It is important to review the executed plan a final time to ensure everything was converted as expected and no unexpected errors were encountered.
+If any errors _were_ encountered, you may need to iterate further.

 ### Store the output